What Employers Should Not List in a Job Ad

 We are seeking married couples to work in our homes.

 In other cases, employers promote diversity:

 All interested individuals, including people of color, women, persons with disabilities and persons who are lesbian, gay, bisexual, transgender or intersex are particularly urged to apply.

-Women and men, and members of all racial and ethnic groups are encouraged to apply.
+People of all genders and members of all racial and ethnic groups are encouraged to apply.

 Exceptions to Discrimination Laws